MSc Nursing Program: Career Path

 What are the challenges that advanced practice nurses may face in their careers?

-The duties, tasks, roles, and responsibilities of an advanced practice nurse may vary depending on the specific job title and the setting in which they work.
+An advanced practice nurse's duties, tasks, roles, and responsibilities may vary depending on the job title and the setting in which they work.
 However, common responsibilities may include providing advanced nursing care, consulting with other healthcare professionals, supervising nursing staff, teaching and mentoring, using technology to improve patient care, and conducting research.

 Why choose an MScN program?